MEET MELISSA

 I've always paid attention to how things work behind the scenes—how people, tools, and information connect (or don't) when something needs to get done.

-That started early with gaming—learning systems, patterns, and how small breakdowns can derail progress.
-Later, it showed up in corporate environments where the stakes were higher, but the problems weren't that different.
+That started early with online gaming (MMORPG nerd-alert)—learning systems, patterns, and how small breakdowns can derail progress.
+Later, it showed up in corporate and tech environments where the stakes were higher, but the problems weren't that different.
 I'm usually the person pulling those pieces together when things start to drift or stall.

 What MY WORK FOCUSES ON